 - Finely shred a generous pile of Gruyere cheese then Parmigiano Reggiano cheese over each bowl at the table.
 Have each diner stir the cheeses into the hot soup so they melt.

 Use vegetable broth and omit the chicken sausage.

 If you wish, you can make up somewhat for the flavor of the omitted chicken sausage by preparing some meatless sausages (such as Morningstar Farms breakfast sausage links) while you are reheating the soup.
 Cook only enough meatless sausage links for the amount of soup you are serving, then slice them into "coins".
-After you ladle the soup in to bowls, distribute the sausage slices among the bowls and immediately shred the cheese over the top.
+After you ladle the soup into the bowls, distribute the sausage slices among the bowls and immediately shred the cheese over the top.

 To make this a vegan soup, simply omit the chicken sausage and the cheese.
 Another option is to substitute dairy-free vegan cheese for the Gruyere and Parmigiano-Reggiano.
 Daiya makes extremely good vegan cheese varieties that can be shredded finely, and there are several good recipes for vegan Parmesan cheese substitutes online, including the Vegan Parmesan Cheese Recipe from Madison at Veggieful.com.
 If you like the taste of nutritional yeast, that's another substitution option for the Parmesan cheese.

 What's your favorite type of soup?